Table of Contents Show

 This guide will get you working step-by-step on how to install a printer.

-You need to follow this instruction to add the printer to Mac, regardless of whether you’re a new Mac user or have never installed a printer before.
+You need to follow this instruction to add the printer to your Mac, regardless of whether you’re a new Mac user or have never installed a printer before.
 Adding an unknown printer to a Mac might be simple or a bit complicated.

 There are several methods for adding a printer to a Mac.
 Printers are usually classified into two types: wired printers and network printers.
 Adding a printer to a Mac depends on the type of printer.
 Whatever printer brand you have, such as an HP printer, Epson printer, Canon printer, or Brother printer.